apache/yunikorn-release/README.md

 - Create a tag and prepare to generate the release, e.g `v0.8.0`
 - Run the release tool to generate source code tarball, checksum and signature
 - Upload tarball, signature and checksum as a release candidate
-- Start a voting thread for the project followed by an incubator voting thread
+- Start a voting thread for the project
 - Publish the release

 The full procedure is documented in the [release procedure](https://yunikorn.apache.org/community/release_procedure).